Shah's Halal®

 Territory Protection

-Shah's Halal grants a protected, non-exclusive territory (Exhibit A), commonly up to five miles but reduced with higher market density, with relocation requiring franchisor approval and no performance contingencies.
-The franchisor retains rights to develop nearby units, to grant Non-Traditional Sites, and to sell via e-commerce and alternative distribution channels.
+Shah's Halal grants a site-specific protected territory (Exhibit A)-not an exclusive market-typically up to five miles or substantially smaller in dense urban areas, and the grant is not contingent on performance quotas.
+The franchisor retains rights to develop nearby units and to sell via alternative distribution channels.

 Training & Support